List of Albania national football team managers

 The Albania national football team was first established in 1930 following the creation of Albanian Football Federation on the same year.
 The first ever manager of the team was Ljubiša Broćić who guided Albania in the first international matches in 1946.
 Since then, 27 other managers have been in charge of Albania, with Gianni De Biasi being more successful, leading the team to their second ever UEFA European Championship participation in 2016 after the Euros in 1964.
-The current manager of the Albania national team is former Brazilian international Sylvinho, who assumed charge in 2023.
+The current manager of the Albania national team is Italian manager Rolando Maran who assumed charge in 2026.

 List of managers

 This is a chronological list of the managers who have guided Albania since 1946.